 - Neglect of social and emotional needs – a failure to provide appropriate social and mental stimulation, which may include prolonged isolation, treating residents unkindly, or preventing residents from interacting with one another

 Although neglect may not be intentional like other forms of abuse, it is just as damaging and dangerous to a resident’s well-being.
-You expect a nursing home to provide for your loved one’s needs, so they can lead a fulfilling and safe life as they age.
+You expect a nursing home to provide for your loved one’s needs so they can lead a fulfilling and safe life as they age.
 When a nursing home fails in this duty, they must face consequences for providing an unacceptable standard of care.

 Possible Harm from Nursing Home Negligence

-Elderly residents typically need more assistance in performing daily tasks that keep them healthy.
+Elder residents typically need more assistance in performing daily tasks that keep them healthy.
 It is the nursing home’s responsibility to identify and address these needs as quickly as possible.
 Without the appropriate care, your loved one’s health may deteriorate quickly, and they may struggle to recover from this harm due to their age.

 Some of the serious physical and mental effects of prolonged nursing home neglect may include: